38 Wentworth Road

 The class usually starts with breathing (pranayama), then moves into asana (postures) and ends in deep relaxation as we journey towards a place of inner stillness, clarity and calm.

+I encourage students to work to their own capabilities.
 The aim of my classes is to learn more about ourselves, to improve our health and fitness and to have fun in the process!

 MY CLASSES AND WORKSHOPS